rmautia/gallery/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to those whose code was reffered from.
 * uploadcare quickstart
 * NJmirage dropbox